 In addition to all of the above mentioned benefits, a healthy diet helps prevent loss of bone mass and muscle strength.
 It gives your body the vitamins and minerals it needs to create normal chemical reactions and make all your organs function properly.
 It helps keep you vital and mobile and mentally alert.
 An added bonus is that it saves you money.
 Do you want to spend your retirement savings on medical bills or on all those things you’ve dreamed of doing in your Golden Years?

 If you want more details and proof of how diet relates to longevity, an excellent book is Healthy at 100: The Scientifically Proven Secrets of the World’s Healthiest and Longest-Lived Peoples, by John Robbins.
 (Click link to see this book on Amazon.)

 There Are Lots More Benefits of Eating Healthy

 If you need any more reasons to clean up your dietary act, just remember that eating healthy benefits everything from your skin cells to your brain matter.
 You can eat healthier foods to lose weight, to have silkier hair or nicer nails, to set a good example for your kids, or just because it’s all the rage.
-Do it for any reason or no reason.
-You’ll look better, feel better, and live longer, and you might realize some of those benefits sooner than you expect.

 You might also like…